 \begin{prop} Let $P$ be projective and $M$ any module.
 Then $ P \otimes M = \bigoplus_i P \otimes M_i$ where the sum runs over the composition factors $M_i$ of $M$. \end{prop}

-\begin{bew} Use induction on the length of $M$.
+\begin{proof} Use induction on the length of $M$.
 If $M$ is of length $n$ consider a sequence with $length(M') = n-1$.
-Tensoring with $P$ and using that $Proj$ is a tensor ideal we see that the sequence splits. \end{bew}
+Tensoring with $P$ and using that $Proj$ is a tensor ideal we see that the sequence splits. \end{proof}

-\begin{cor} Let $P$ be an indecomposable projective $Gl(m|1)$-Module.
+\begin{cor} Let $P$ be an indecomposable projective $GL(m|1)$-Module.
 Then where the sums run over the composition factors $L(a_i)$ of $Z^r(a)$ respectively $\overline{Z}^r(a)$. \end{cor}

-All in all the only remaining unknown tensor products in the $Gl(m|1)$-case are the tensor products $Z^r(a) \otimes Z^s(b)$, ($r$ or $s$ $\geq 2$) and vice versa for the Anti-ZigZag-modules.
-If $r,s$ are odd their tensor product decomposes as given by the Littlewood-Richardson Rule for $Gl(m-n)$ modulo contributions of superdimension 0 \cite{Heidersdorf-semisimple}.
+All in all the only remaining unknown tensor products in the $GL(m|1)$-case are the tensor products $Z^r(a) \otimes Z^s(b)$, ($r$ or $s$ $\geq 2$) and vice versa for the Anti-ZigZag-modules.
+If $r,s$ are odd their tensor product decomposes as given by the Littlewood-Richardson Rule for $GL(m-n)$ modulo contributions of superdimension 0 \cite{Heidersdorf-semisimple}.